 We offer two types of service available to people living in England and Wales:

-- Immediate Helpline and Online Support available to all adults and young people within the UK.
+- Helpline and Online Support available to adults and young people.
 You can contact us at a time convenient for you for free emotional support, information and signposting.

 If you are interested in accessing one of our services via the telephone or internet then it is important to us that you know what services are on offer, your rights and responsibilities, and that you have the chance to ask us any questions about the services before you decide to use them.
 You will find further information about our services on this page.

 Helpline and Online Support

-Five Million Men Helpline 0808 800 5005– dedicated service for men affected by rape or childhood sexual abuse
+Five Million Men Male Helpline 0808 800 5005– dedicated service for men affected by rape or childhood sexual abuse

 Young People’s Helpline 0808 800 5007– for under 18’s affected by rape, sexual abuse or at risk of sexual exploitation.

 - SMS Text message – text 0786 002 7573 (texts are charged at your standard rate)

-- Email us anytime and get a reply within 48 hours.
+- Email us anytime and we aim to reply within 2 working days.